 - 1 radish (daikon, watermelon or red), peeled and grated

-- 2 green onions, cut into ½ inch pieces
+- 2 stalks green onions cut into ½ inch pieces

-- 3 tbsp gochugaru or Korean chili pepper
+- 3 tablespoon gochugaru or red chili pepper powder

 - glass mason jars